wp-plugins/admin-page-framework/readme.txt

 == Changelog ==

+= 1.0.4.1 =
+* Added: the *if* key for section and field array that evaluates the passed expression to evaluate whether the section or field should be displayed or not.
+* Added: the support of the *label* key for the *text* input field and multiple elements to be passed as array.
+* Fixed: a bug that the disable field key for the check box type did not take effects when multiple elements were passed as array.

-= 1.0.4 =
+= 1.0.4 - 04/07/2013 =
-* Fixed: an issue that submit button with the redirect key caused an unset index warning.
+* Fixed: an issue that the submit field type with the redirect key caused an unset index warning.
 * Changed: not to use the get_plugin_data() function if it does not exist to support those who change the location of the wp-admin directory.
 * Added: enclosed the checkbox, radio fields and its label in a tag with the *display:inline-block;* property so that each item do not wrap in the middle.
 * Added: the *SetSettingsNotice()* method which can be used instead of the *AddSettingsError()* method.
 The new method does not require an ID to be passed.